pvcnt/accio/docs/extend/custom-operator/documenting.md

 ## Generating documentation

 Accio comes with a tool to automatically generate a documentation page for registered operators.
-This tool is under the `fr.cnrs.liris.accio.docgen` package, and can be built as usual using Pants.
+This tool is under the `fr.cnrs.liris.accio.tools.docgen` package, and can be built as usual using Pants.
 You can build and run it in two simple steps:

 ```
-$ ./pants binary src/jvm/fr/cnrs/liris/accio/docgen:bin
+$ ./pants binary src/jvm/fr/cnrs/liris/accio/tools/docgen:bin
 $ java -jar dist/accio-docgen.jar -out=docs/docs/operators/index.md
 ```